 In mathematics, the Hermite polynomials are a classical orthogonal polynomial sequence that arise in probability, such as the Edgeworth series; in combinatorics, as an example of an Appell sequence, obeying the umbral calculus; in numerical analysis as Gaussian quadrature; in finite element methods as shape functions for beams; and in physics, where they give rise to the eigenstates of the quantum harmonic oscillator.
 They are also used in systems theory in connection with nonlinear operations on Gaussian noise.
 They were defined by Laplace (1810) though in scarcely recognizable form, and studied in detail by Chebyshev (1859).
 Chebyshev's work was overlooked and they were named later after Charles Hermite (1864) although Hermite's paper actually dealt with the multidimensional form of the polynomials.

-Let l(x) be an nth degree polynomial with zeros at x_1, ..., x_n.
-Then the fundamental Hermite interpolating polynomials of the first and second kinds are defined by
+Hermite interpolating polynomials of the first and second kinds are defined by

 and

-for nu=1, 2, ...n, where the fundamental polynomials of Lagrange interpolation are defined by
+polynomials of Lagrange interpolation are defined by

-They are denoted h_nu(x) and h_nu(x), respectively, by Szegö (1975).
+They are denoted and , respectively, by Szegö (1975).

 These polynomials have the properties

-for mu,nu=1, 2, ..., n.
-Now let f_1, ..., f_n and f_1^', ..., f_n^' be values.
+for , 2, ..., .
+Now let , ..., and , ..., be values.
 Then the expansion

 gives the unique Hermite interpolating fundamental polynomial for which

-If f_nu^'=0, these are called Hermite's interpolating polynomials.
+If , these are called Hermite's interpolating

 The fundamental polynomials satisfy